Loading

 Jurisdiction Pattern

-0 of 4 data center proposals with Li-ion battery storage near drinking water reservoirs approved in Northeast (2022-2024)
+No approvals reported for data center proposals with Li-ion battery storage near drinking water reservoirs in Northeast (2022-2024) — specific comparable cases not independently verified

 Recent Shifts